-It’s no news that sickness not only affects an individual but puts a considerable burden on the society, healthcare systems as well as businesses.
-On average, the OECD countries — includes the US, the UK, Canada, Australia, Japan, major EU nations like Germany, France and all the Nordic countries — spend around 2.1% of their GDP on sickness benefits.
+It’s no news that sickness not only affects an individual but puts a considerable burden on society, healthcare systems as well as businesses.
+On average, the OECD countries — including the US, the UK, Canada, Australia, Japan, major EU nations like Germany, France, and all the Nordic countries — spend around 2.1% of their GDP on sickness benefits.

 The study found that unhealthy lifestyle choices lead to higher sickness absences among employees.
 Based on this, the researchers calculated its direct cost (in terms of salary) to employers.
 They found:

 - 30% of sick-leave costs are purely due to unhealthy lifestyles like lack of exercise, poor diet, sleep quality, heavy alcohol consumption, and smoking.